The profile was last updated on December 4, 2017. If you have any questions, please contact our general manager.

 The McCombs School also has an internship requirement, which students must complete in order to graduate.
 In the past, Platt says it was traditionally completed after the junior year.
 But now, with the recruiting cycle happening earlier and earlier, he says more students are opting to complete an internship after their sophomore year, giving them early exposure to companies that may offer them full-time jobs.

 Even so, McCombs’ career outcomes are low compared to other top 15 schools.
-The school reports that 82% of the Class of 2016 had a business-specific internship before graduating.
-And 84% of that class was employed within 90 days of graduating, with an average starting salary of $64,354.
+The school reports that 86% of the Class of 2017 had a business-specific internship before graduating.
+And 85% of that class that was seeking employment was employed within 90 days of graduating, with an average starting salary of $62,298.

 Eric Chou, and alumnus from the Class of 2014 who transferred to McCombs as a junior, says he struggled to find an internship while in school, and struggled again to find a job after graduating.
 He says he wishes the school had better professional support.
 “I had gone to many networking events, sought the advice of professors and counselors to no avail,” he says.